 One of the worst things you can say to a TBI survivor is “Oh, I forget things all the time too,” or the like.
 I realize you are trying to empathetic, but honestly, it feels like an insult.
 I can assure you, it it not even close to the same memory issues that I am dealing with.

 I know because I remember what it was like to have a normal “absent minded” moment where you forgot where you put your car keys or who you were supposed to call back.
 You eventually recall that information and carry on with your life.
 This “new normal” with my memory is so very different from that.
 It is like a black hole that the memories just seem to completely disappear into.
 Without a trigger (like a post-it note, or an alert in my iPhone) I will likely never recall it.
+I have a friend who works as New York construction accident lawyer.
+He used to tell me some horrible stories about workplace accidents, but I haven’t thought something bad could happent to me.
+You never know and cannot get ready for this kind of things in your life.

 Useful link: Brain Injury Law Firms.